Jennifer Carroll MacNeill: Political views and profile

-Carroll MacNeill has been profiled several times by the Phoenix political magazine, which offers views from an Irish Republican perspective.
-The Phoenix has suggested that since become a TD in 2020, Carroll MacNeill has been openly positioning herself as a possible future leader of Fine Gael.
+Carroll MacNeill has been profiled several times by The Phoenix magazine.
+The Phoenix has suggested that since becoming a TD in 2020, Carroll MacNeill has been openly positioning herself as a possible future leader of Fine Gael.
 The Phoenix has described Carroll MacNeill as fiscally conservative and being in favour of means-tested welfare payments as well as low taxes.